Genital warts are a common sexually transmitted infection caused by a virus called Human Papilloma Virus (HPV).

 The HPV vaccine offered to girls and boys in the UK to protect against cervical cancer also protects against genital warts.

-From July 2017, the HPV vaccine has also been offered to men who have sex with men (MSM), trans men and trans women aged up to 45 years.
+The HPV vaccine is also offered to men who have sex with men (MSM) and trans people aged up to 45 years.

 If you didn't have the vaccine at school and don’t fulfil the above eligibility criteria, you can purchase the vaccine privately.

-Speak to your GP or local sexual health clinic for more information.
+Speak to your GP or local sexual health clinic for further information.